Integrated Package

 course while changing the attitude (yaw, pitch, and roll).

--The
+-The flight

-without detailed programming
+detailed programming

 such as a motor control, because of applying